AmbrogioMB/AmbrogioMB.github.io/README.md

 ---

-# About

-Postdoctoral Fellow in Operations Research and Optimization at the Department of Mathematics "F. Casorati", [University of Pavia](https://www.unipv.eu/), supervised by Professor Stefano Gualandi.

-I am part of the [ComptOpt Lab](https://www.compopt.it/) research group.

-Here is my (almost up-to-date) [CV](https://raw.githubusercontent.com/AmbrogioMB/AmbrogioMB.github.io/main/files/cv.pdf).

----

 # Research

-My research interests include integer programming, computational optimization, and stochastic optimization.
+My research interests include (but are not limited to) integer programming, computational optimization, and stochastic optimization.
 I am currently working on:

 * integrality gap problems;
 * stochastic optimal bidding in energy markets.